Jump to section

 Here’s an example:

 “Great job solving that customer’s concern today.
 We could’ve lost her if it wasn’t for you.
 A few years ago, I had an irate customer too.
 It took me longer than expected to solve his problem, but he walked away happy.
 I noticed the same thing happened to you.
 To help speed up the process next time, transfer the customer to the resolution team.
-They’ll solve her problem more quickly so you can focus on more important tasks.”
+They’ll solve her problem quicker so you can focus on more important tasks.”

 2. Have empathy

 Understanding how your mentee feels is vital to connecting with them on a deeper level.
 This also helps you decide the best approach to use when guiding them.

 For instance, if the mentee is feeling overwhelmed, you’ll know to take it one step at a time.
 If they’re feeling invigorated, you’ll know they can handle a bit more.